-“I will continue to fight for you even if you don’t recognize that’s I’m doing [sic].
-I’ll be the sacrificial lamb in a city that has lacked stability for the past five year,” she says in another message.
+A third says: “I will continue to fight for you even if you don’t recognize that’s [what] I’m doing.
+I’ll be the sacrificial lamb in a city that has lacked stability for the past five year.”

 But while the city’s top prosecutor was vociferous on the Baltimore Crime and Homicide Facebook page over the weekend, she had little to say in response to The Brew’s questions about Mahogany Elite Travel and the two other for-profit entities she formed last year.

-Her statement described the travel business as a “long-term venture” (her term in office ends in January 2023) and said it currently has no clients and she “has not received a single cent in revenues.”
+Her statement described the travel business as a “long-term venture” (her term in office ends in January 2023) and said it currently has no clients and no revenue stream.

 Timing of Filings

 The existence of Mahogany Elite Travel – together with Mahogany Elite Consulting and Mahogany Elite Enterprises LLC – was revealed last week by The Brew after the prosecutor disclosed them in a July 2 amendment to her financial disclosure statement to the Maryland Ethics Commission.

 The amendment was filed days after Mosby was notified that her ethics forms were being reviewed by this website.

 After numerous attempts to interview Mosby were rejected, The Brew submitted questions about the Mahogany companies to her spokesperson, Zy Richardson.

 Among the unanswered questions: why Mosby didn’t disclose the travel company for many months, and what was its budget, business plan and staff organization?